vycoder/portfolio/src/blogs/2018/weird-javascript.md

 3
 3
 ```
 Why?
-The value that's being pushed in `arr` is a function that access the variable `i`.
+The value that's being pushed in `arr` is a function that accesses the variable `i`.
 We know that functions doesn't get evaluated until invocation.
-Only when `fs[0]()` is run that it looks for `i` and has to go to it's outer environment to resolve the value.
+Only when `fs[0]()` is run that it looks for `i` and has to go to its outer environment to resolve the value.
 But `buildFunctions()` has already been executed when we assigned the resulting array to `fs`. `buildFunctions`'s variable environment still persists but `var i`'s value has already been incremented to `3` when it finished running.
 Hence, when we try to reference it on our `fs[n]()` calls, what we get is the current state of the enclosing variable environment of `buildFunctions`.

 We could around this by using es6's `let` variable declaration to let Javascript know that we're interested only on the block level scope value of `i`:
 ```javascript